timarkh/tsakorpus/docs/src_convertors.md

 * ``parsed_wordlist_filename`` -- the name of the file with the morphologically annotated word list (for the converters which accept such a file).

-* ``parsed_wordlist_format`` -- the format of the annotated word list (currently, only the "xml_rnc" option is available, which means a list of XML representated words in the format used in Russian National Corpus).
+* ``parsed_wordlist_format`` -- the format of the annotated word list (currently, only the "xml_rnc" option is available, which means a list of XML-represented words in the format used in Russian National Corpus).

 * ``speaker_meta_filename`` -- the name of the JSON file with metadata for individual speakers (for the ELAN convertor).
 The file should contain a dictionary where the keys are the codes of the speakers and the values are dictionaries with their metadata (fields and plain string/integer values).